 What is Zoning?

 Zoning shapes the way Helena appears and functions.
-The City’s Zoning Ordinance determines the size and use of buildings, where they are located, and neighborhood densities.
-Along with a cities power in subdivision and annexation proceedings, zoning is a key tool for carrying out its Growth Policy.
+The city’s Zoning Ordinance determines the size and use of buildings, where they are located, and neighborhood densities.
+Along with a city's power in subdivision and annexation proceedings, zoning is a key tool for carrying out its Growth Policy.

 What types of zoning districts are there?